 Appearance – Menu:

-WordPress provides built-in menu section.
+WordPress provides a built-in menu section.
 You can create a menu & add WordPress content links in those menus.
 You can add posts, categories, pages or even custom links in the menu as well.
-Menu section also allows you to modify any menu link, label.
+The menu section also allows you to modify any menu link, label.
 You can even sort menu items simply by drag & drop.

 What are WordPress Menu

-Menus are used to build navigation menu on a WordPress site.
-Navigation menus are quite popular in websites as they allow users to navigate through website’s pages easily.
+Menus are used to build a navigation menu on a WordPress site.
+Navigation menus are quite popular on websites as they allow users to navigate through the website’s pages easily.
 Most of the theme supports one or more menus to display on the website.